 A staffing agency will find you short-term or long-term copywriter roles at various companies.
 Some of these companies will be looking for a copywriter for a contract role, but they’re considering making a permanent offer for the right candidate.
 Other organizations will work with contractors with no intention of making permanent offers, because it’s cheaper to hire someone at a higher hourly rate than pay benefits.

 The best agencies will actually offer benefits and retirement plans if you work a certain amount of hours per week for a certain amount of time.

 I have worked as a contractor through two agencies: Aquent and Creative Circle.
 Both were fabulous, and I highly recommend them.
-If you’re in the San Diego area, get in touch with me and I’ll connect you with my recruiters.

 The pros of being a health writer